MicrosoftDocs/sdk-api/sdk-api-src/content/accctrl/ne-accctrl-_trustee_form.md

 ---
-UID: NE:accctrl._TRUSTEE_FORM
-title: "_TRUSTEE_FORM"
-author: windows-sdk-content
-description: Values that indicate the type of data pointed to by the ptstrName member of the TRUSTEE structure.
+UID: The unique id of the API.
+title: The title of the API.
+author: Authoring type of the API(ie windows-driver-content)
+description: Description of API
-old-location: security\trustee_form.htm
+old-location:
-old-project: SecAuthZ
+old-project:
-ms.assetid: 991ac6cb-3fc9-4915-b5c9-ae73efb25d68
-ms.author: windowssdkdev
-ms.date: 05/22/2018
-ms.keywords: TRUSTEE_BAD_FORM, TRUSTEE_FORM, TRUSTEE_FORM enumeration [Security], TRUSTEE_IS_NAME, TRUSTEE_IS_OBJECTS_AND_NAME, TRUSTEE_IS_OBJECTS_AND_SID, TRUSTEE_IS_SID, _TRUSTEE_FORM, _win32_trustee_form_str, accctrl/TRUSTEE_BAD_FORM, accctrl/TRUSTEE_FORM, accctrl/TRUSTEE_IS_NAME, accctrl/TRUSTEE_IS_OBJECTS_AND_NAME, accctrl/TRUSTEE_IS_OBJECTS_AND_SID, accctrl/TRUSTEE_IS_SID, security.trustee_form
-ms.prod: windows
-ms.technology: windows-sdk
-ms.topic: enum
-req.header: accctrl.h
-req.include-header:
-req.target-type: Windows
-req.target-min-winverclnt: Windows XP [desktop apps only] req.target-min-winversvr: Windows Server 2003 [desktop apps only] req.kmdf-ver: req.umdf-ver:
-req.ddi-compliance:
+ms.assetid: The MSDN ID of the API ms.author: The Author of the API ms.date: The date of API publishing ms.keywords: ms.prod: windows-hardware ms.technology: windows-devices ms.topic: The topic type of the API (ie enum) req.header: The main header of the API req.include-header: The included headers of the API req.target-type: req.target-min-winverclnt: req.target-min-winversvr: req.kmdf-ver: req.umdf-ver: req.ddi-compliance: